Emerging Trends in Marketing 2018

 Customers trust the words of other customers more than the words of celebrities.
 More than 55% of consumers under the age of 60 read reviews on shopping websites and social forums before purchasing a product.
 Reviews still play a huge role in giving the final push in Decision phase of the buyer’s journey.
 Another trend that favors reviews is voice search, which we’ve talked about earlier.
 Google will give more preference to results with more reviews for voice-based searches such as, ‘what is the nearest hotel?’, ‘the best salon near me’ etc.

-To conclude, the trends in marketing signal a renewed focus on personalization and engagement.
+To conclude, the top trends in marketing signal a renewed focus on personalization and engagement.
 This blurs the distinction between real and virtual by providing increasingly immersive experiences.
 At the same time, limited data will be available in the future due to the introduction of data rights data rights.
 GDPR is a precursor to this trend.
 Thus, marketers should quickly adapt to these rules while taking advantage of the increasingly powerful advances available.
 Do you think any trend is missing?
 Let us know in the comments below.